Valency-Geek-Labs/Deep-Clean/README.md

 - Then,Verify your file so that you'll see the names of columns and their corresponding missing values
 - By pressing the DEEP CLEAN Button your cleaned .csv file will be saved to your Documents folder

-This software is developed using the Software developed by Apache Software Foundation Oracle Corporation Check this: https://netbeans.apache.org/front/main/index.html
+This software is developed using the Software developed by Apache Software Foundation Oracle Corporation.
+Check this: https://netbeans.apache.org/front/main/index.html